 The particular example Tweedie gives is as follows.
-Suppose you are using some form of metadata journaling (and thus data blocks for files are not journaled).
+Suppose you are just using some form of metadata journaling (and thus data blocks for files are not journaled).
 Let's say you have a directory called foo.
-The user adds an entry to foo (say by creating a file), and thus the contents of foo (because directories are considered metadata) are written to the log; assume the location of the foo directory data is block 1000.
-The log thus contains something like this:

-At this point, the user deletes everything in the directory and the directory itself, freeing up block 1000 for reuse.
+The user adds an entry to foo (say by creating a file), and thus the contents of foo (because directories are considered metadata) are written to the log; say this was in data block 1000.
+Then the user deletes everything in the directory as well as the directory itself, thus freeing up block 1000 for reuse.
 Finally, the user creates a new file (say foobar), which ends up reusing the same block (1000) that used to belong to foo.
-The inode of foobar is committed to disk, as is its data; note, however, because metadata journaling is in use, only the inode of foobar is committed to the journal; the newly-written data in block 1000 in the file foobar is not journaled.
+The inode of foobar is committed to disk, as is its data; note, however, because metadata journaling is in use, the newly-written data in block 1000 in the file foobar is not journaled.